emwithanm/society.github.io/README.md

 Please note that until then, the site is only reachable at the default GitHub Pages URL for this repo.

-**I would avoid switchinf the internal nav links back to root-relative paths** (e.g. `href="/people"`).
+**I would avoid switching the internal nav links back to root-relative paths** (e.g. `href="/people"`).
 They're intentionally relative (`href="people"`) so navigation works correctly both under the default GitHub Pages URL (which includes a repo-name subpath) and once the custom domain goes live at root—root-relative links break under the subpath.